 Cecilia Fox is a bespoke floral studio run by founder, florist and creative thinker Melanie Stapleton.
-Based in Melbourne Australia for the last 15 years, from February 2021 Melanie will be making an exciting relocation to Auckland New Zealand.
+Based in Melbourne Australia for the last 15 years, Melanie will be making an exciting relocation to Auckland New Zealand.

 Guided by the fleeting beauty of the ever-changing seasons, the floral work of Cecilia Fox comes from an intense respect for nature and its wild abundance.
 At the heart of Cecilia Fox is a love of the natural world, community and a vigorous desire to share the many ways of experiencing the botanical world

-Cecilia Fox's new location in Tāmaki Makaurau (Auckland ) opens the doors to all kinds of new creative opportunities and Melanie welcomes projects of all sizes and ilk from February 2021.
+Cecilia Fox's new location in Tāmaki Makaurau (Auckland ) opens the doors to all kinds of new creative opportunities and Melanie welcomes projects of all sizes and ilk.

 Please email Studio@ceciliafox.com.au